shazChaudhry/ClearScore_Devops_Challenge/README.md

 4. `docker stack services wordpress`.
 Wait until all replicas are reported as deployed.

 ### 4) Configure WordPress
-- Navigate to [http://node1](http://node1) for local infrastructure or [http://docker-externalloa-rmkl6efmvpdb-1986224484.eu-west-2.elb.amazonaws.com/](http://docker-externalloa-rmkl6efmvpdb-1986224484.eu-west-2.elb.amazonaws.com/) for AWS to configure WordPress
+- Navigate to [http://node1](http://node1) for local infrastructure or for AWS the URL is http://DefaultDNSTarget which you should be able to look up on CloudFormation service page
+  - In my case it is - [http://docker-externalloa-rmkl6efmvpdb-1986224484.eu-west-2.elb.amazonaws.com/](http://docker-externalloa-rmkl6efmvpdb-1986224484.eu-west-2.elb.amazonaws.com/) for AWS to configure WordPress
 - Configure you language and press continue button
 - Configure user credentials and press install button
 - Once configuration is successful, log in with your credentials